Flora and Fauna

 Nepal has the most magnificent scenery in the world within the great diversity of flora and fauna.
-Its rich feature of diversity is incomparable elsewhere in the world.
+It has the richest feature of diversity and is incomparable elsewhere in the world.

 Importance of flora and fauna in Nepal – flora and fauna introduction

-According to Gokyo Treks Nepal, we are simply describing flora and fauna examples within a very easy way.
-Nepal’s flora and fauna are dividing into four zones according to its landscapes.
+According to Gokyo Treks Nepal, we are simply describing flora and fauna examples in a very easy way.
+Nepal’s flora and fauna divide into four zones according to its landscapes.

 Tropical Zone (up to 1000m/3,280 feet)

 The Tropical Zone includes the low land of Terai.
-The main tree species of this area are Sal, Semal, Asna and many more and Pinus Rosburghi occurring on the higher ridges of the Churia hills.
+The main tree species of this area are Sal, Semal, and many more, and Pinus Rosburghi occurs on Churia hills at higher ridges.

-Two-meter high elephant grass initially coverage much of the large valleys (Dun valleys).
-But now it has been largely replacing with agricultural communities.
-This tropical region is the richest area of Nepal for wildlife conservation, rivers with dolphins and as well as bird variety.
+Two-meter-high elephant grass initially covered much of the large valleys (Dun valleys).
+But now it has been largely replacing agricultural communities.
+This tropical region is the richest area of Nepal for wildlife conservation, rivers with dolphins, and as well as bird variety.

 Subtropical Zone (1100m-2400m/ up to 7,872 feet)

 Orchids clothe the stems of trees and gigantic climbers softest their heads.
-The variety of the flora and fauna increase progressively with decreasing altitude and increasing luxuriance of the vegetation.
+The flora and fauna variety increases progressively with decreasing altitude and increasing luxuriance of the vegetation.

-This zone is generally poor in the animal – wildlife.
-The only mammals, which are at all widely distributed, are wild boar, barking deer, Ghoral and bears.
+This zone is generally poor in animal – wildlife.
+The only mammals, which are at all widely distributed, are wild boar, barking deer, Ghoral, and bears.
 Different varieties of birds are also found in this zone.

 Temperate Zone (2500m- 4000m/ up to 13,120 feet)

 Northward, on the lower slopes, we can find oaks and pines up to 7,872 feet.
-Furthermore, we can find dense conifer forests including Picea, Tusga, Larix, and Abies-spp.
-Basically tree line is 4,000 meters, Rhododendron, bamboo, and maples are commonly associated with the coniferous zone.
+Furthermore, we can find dense conifer forests including Picea, Tsuga, Larix, and Abies-spp.
+Basically, the tree line is 4,000 meters, Rhododendron, bamboo, and maples are commonly associated with the coniferous zone.

 The Combination of the forest varies considerably with coniferous predominating in the west and ericaceous in the east.
-The wildlife of this region includes the Himalayan bear, serow, goral, barking deer and wild boar, and with Himalayan Thar.
+The wildlife of this region includes the Himalayan bear, serow, goral, barking deer, wild boar, and Himalayan Thar.
 The Red panda is among the more interesting mammals found in this zone.
 The rich several splendid pheasants, comprising the Danfe pheasant, Nepal’s national bird.

 Sub Alpine and Alpine Zone (above 4000m/13,120 feet)

-In former times, the wild Yak and great Tibetan sheep could also be seen in this region and there is an opportunity that some of them may still survive in the areas like Dolpa and Humla, and birds like lammergeyer, Snowcock, Snowpatridge, and Bunting, with redstarts and dippers often seen along the streams and rivulets.
+In former times, the wild Yak and great Tibetan sheep can be seen in this region.
+There is an opportunity that some of them may still survive in the areas like Dolpa and Humla, and birds like lammergeyer, Snowcock, Snowpatridge, and Bunting, with redstarts and dippers often seen along the streams and rivulets.